-All salicylic acid derivatives except combinations with corticosteroids are classified in N02BA - Salicylic acid and derivatives, as it is difficult to differentiate between the use of salicylates in rheumatic conditions and other therapeutic uses of salicylates.
+All salicylic acid derivatives except combinations with corticosteroids (M01B) or opioids (N02AJ) are classified in N02BA - Salicylic acid and derivatives, as it is difficult to differentiate between the use of salicylates in rheumatic conditions and other therapeutic uses of salicylates.

 There are a number of combined preparations, which contain analgesics and psycholeptics.
 These are classified in N02, as pain relief must be regarded as the main indication.
 Analgesics used for specific indications are classified in the respective ATC groups.
 E.g.: